mulka/ploverwiki/Brief-Ideas.md

 Learn Plover! is a great introduction to Plover's theory and has everything you need to get started writing in steno.
 However, there are some patterns across Plover's dictionary which are not documented there.
-This document aims to show some of the hidden patterns, as well as suggest some others that you can consider incorporating into your personal dictionary.
+This document aims to show some of the hidden patterns.
+It also suggests some others that you can consider using in your personal dictionary.

 <img src="http://qwertysteno.com/Images/steno-keyboard1.gif">